tahahasan897/govinance_protocol/README.md

 # ΤΡΑΝΣΚΡΙΠΤ Project

 The Transcript Project is a decentralized, AI-based token governance platform.
-It features an ERC-20 token (TCRIPT) with a unique supply management mechanism, where an AI backend can propose and execute supply adjustments based on on-chain and off-chain metrics.
+It features an ERC-20 token (TCRIPT) with a unique supply management mechanism, where an AI backend can propose and execute supply adjustments based on on-chain metrics.
 The project includes a Flask web dashboard for transparency and community engagement.

 ## Features

 - **ERC-20 Token (TCRIPT):**
   - 1,000,000 initial supply
   - 25% minted to deployer (liquidity), 75% to AI-controlled treasury
-  - AI can mint/burn tokens within off-chain defined limits
+  - AI can mint/burn tokens based on daily metrics that are being fetched.

 - **AI Backend:**
-  - Proposes supply changes based on demand, volume, and other metrics
+  - Proposes supply changes based on demand index.
+Which gathers volume, holder count, unique senders, and active wallets.
   - Can only adjust supply once per week (Saturday)
-  - Integrates Chainlink price feeds for on-chain USD/ETH valuation
+  - Integrates Chainlink price feeds for on-chain ETH/USD valuation

 - **Web Dashboard:**
   - Flask-based frontend